-- Spell out the terms of a guarantee.
+- Spell out the terms of any guarantees you offer.

-Being able to see what is on a site and get around it quickly is important.
-If moving around is tricky, potential customers will feel they are wasting time and will quickly lose patience.
+Visitors want to be able to see what is on a site and get around it quickly.
+If moving around is tricky, potential customers will feel they are wasting time and quickly lose patience.
 Online, your competitors are only a click away.

-Give visitors a way to get straight to the areas that interest them
+Give visitors a way to get straight to what interests them

 - Include an index, menu bar or set of navigation buttons on your home page.
 A site map can also be useful.

-- Try to design your site so you can get from any page to another within three clicks.
+- Try to design your site so you can get from any page to any other page within three clicks.

-Many sites benefit from having an internal search form on the home page
+Many sites benefit from having an internal search function

 - This allows visitors to search by keywords.

-- Off-the-shelf packages will let you include a search form without any technical knowledge.
+- Off-the-shelf packages let you include a search form without any technical knowledge.

-Keep your navigation consistent throughout the site to avoid confusion
+Keep navigation consistent throughout the site to avoid confusion

 - Most visitors to your site will not enter through the homepage.